vaibhavnoreply/kubernetes-best-practices/application deployment/README.md

 The Liveness probe is designed to restart your container when it's stuck.
 Kubernetes performs a health check to ensure the application is responsive and running as intended.
 In the event the `livenessProbe` fails, the kubelet default policy `restarts` the container to bring it back-up.

+[Here](https://github.com/vaibhavneedreply/kubernetes-best-practices/blob/master/application%20deployment/deployment-with-liveness.yaml) is an example of how to create deployment.yaml with liveness probe

 #### Configure a readiness probe

 Kubernetes checks if the application is ready to start serving traffic before allowing traffic to a pod.
 This essentially indicates whether a pod is available to accept traffic and respond to requests.

+[Here](https://github.com/vaibhavneedreply/kubernetes-best-practices/blob/master/application%20deployment/deployment-with-readiness.yaml) is an example of how to create deployment.yaml with readiness probe

 #### Labels

 Labels are key-value pairs used to describe an application.
 A common set of labels allows tools to work interoperably.
-So whenever creationg namespace we must include labels into it.
+So whenever creating any deployment resource we must include labels into it.
 Kubernetes recommends using a set of standard labels to describe an application.
 These can be helpful in documenting and organizing your application.

-Read [this](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) guide to understand Recommended labels.
+These are [recommended guides](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [well-known labels](https://kubernetes.io/docs/reference/labels-annotations-taints/) provided by kubernetes.

 #### Run more than one replica for deployments